Angaza Nursery School Well and Handwashing Station Project – Kenya

 The permanent handwashing station next to the latrines will also have a large health impact, reducing fecal-oral transfer.

-The project has an extremely high impact for the funds expended, and is being implemented to serve for many years to come.
+The project has an extremely high impact on the funds expended and is being implemented to serve for many years to come.

 Dollar Amount of Project